rokkamvamshi/attack-surface-management/README.md

 - [Nuclei](https://github.com/projectdiscovery/nuclei)

 ### Special Thanks
-I would like to express my sincere gratitude to my friend(s) who supported and played a crucial role in makeing this project:
+I would like to express my sincere gratitude to my friend(s) who supported and played a crucial role in making this project:

 - **Muni Yaswanth Duvvuru** - for helping with **Backend Design**.
 Connect with him via [LinkedIn](https://linkedin.com/in/muni-yaswanth-duvvuru-520045297)

-### Project Team Members
-- **T Lahari, J Kartheek, P Kavya and S Naveed** - for providing valuable feedback and testing

-Their encouragement, technical insights, and friendship were invaluable to the completion of this project.